-When at a friend’s house I put my iPhone with MagSafe on a metal table in the hall.
+When at a friend’s house, I put my iPhone with MagSafe on a metal table in the hall.
 I noticed it was a little harder to pick up than normal.
 It seems like the magnets will stick to some metals just a little.

 There have also been reports of small metal shavings and dust sticking to the back of iPhones with MagSafe.

-Can a strong magnet ruin a smartphone?
+Can a powerful magnet ruin a smartphone?

 Magnets do not hurt or ruin smartphones.

 They won’t even affect the memory since most smartphones use NAND flash memory technology that isn’t affected by magnets.

 One thing magnets will still ruin is the magnetic strip on credit cards.